 Chronic axillary nerve lesions result in permanent numbness to the lateral shoulder region, atrophy of the deltoid and teres minor muscles, and possibly chronic neuropathic pain.

 Frizziero et al. developed a rehabilitation protocol for axillary nerve injury which divides into two phases over two months.
-The initial phase focused on restoration of scapular kinesis, glenohumeral stabilization, and strengthening of the deltoid muscle.
+The initial phase focused on the restoration of scapular kinesis, glenohumeral stabilization, and strengthening of the deltoid muscle.
 The second phase focused on a return to function with particular attention to motor, postural, and proprioceptive control.

 Injury to the axillary nerve is a serious and common complication of glenohumeral dislocation.
 Complex dislocations (those associated with secondary injury to other bones, nerves, vessels, or tendons) should be identified as soon as possible by the primary care provider and nurse practitioner to minimize long-term deficits.
 Studies have shown an increased risk of axillary nerve injuries if dislocations have not been reduced within 12 hours.
 If prolonged axillary nerve deficits persist, surgical intervention is required, with better results seen with early intervention.
 Iatrogenic axillary nerve injury is also commonly reported during surgical osteosynthesis, especially when utilizing the anterolateral approach.
 Koshy et al. found no significant differences in post-op muscle strength recovery to 4/5 between patients undergoing surgical nerve transfers versus nerve grafting.